Privacy Policy

 6. Shared data and co-parent pairing

-When you connect with a co-parent using an invite code, a pairing is established.
-All data you created before pairing remains private to you - pairing does not automatically share any existing records.
-Only entries you explicitly mark as Shared at the time of writing become visible to your co-parent.
+When you connect with a co-parent using an invite code or email, a pairing is established.
+All data you created before pairing remains private to you; pairing does not automatically share any existing records.
+Once paired, shared features become active for new records.
+Handovers, expense requests, settlements, shared calendar days, schedule proposals, swap requests, messages, and Info Library cards created after pairing are visible to both parents.
+Journal entries are the exception: they remain private by default, and you choose whether to share each one individually at the time of writing.

 Shared entries, including messages, are considered the personal data of both you and your co-parent.
 Because these records may be used as legal evidence, they cannot be deleted by either party unilaterally.
 Any request to delete shared records will be handled in accordance with our legal obligations and, where applicable, will require the agreement of both parties.